 Stepping it up

 One country that remains silent is the UK.
 For the UK to issue green bonds, Parliament would need to pass a bill that advises pension funds to take the climate into account, including the country’s pledge to cut greenhouse gas emissions to net zero by 2050.
 One can only wonder why this hasn’t happened yet.
 With the UK’s role as president of COP26 (which will take place in November 2021), it is time that the country starts to lead by example.
 Setting out a green recovery could start by issuing green bonds.
+In the market the call for a green Gilt is gaining traction.
+Earlier this month a report was published by the Green+ Gilt working group calling upon the UK Government to issue a green gilt.
+The proposal also includes an overview of categories that could be financed by the proceeds of the green gilt.

 I see four reasons why now is the perfect time for governments and regions to issue or increase their issuance of such bonds: